ABOUT THE ORIGIN PROJECT

 The Origin Project is an in-school writing program sprouted six years ago from the idea that Appalachia’s stories are national treasures and its children should celebrate their roots.
 Our program inspires young people to discover and liberate their inner voices through the craft of writing about their unique origins.
 It has been enormously gratifying that The Origin Project has evolved into a community of engaged learners focused on diversity and inclusion, capitalizing on the rare chance to expose young people to each other’s unique heritages and to galvanize their curiosity about, and respect for, each other.

-The Origin Project has grown organically from 40 students in Big Stone Gap to more than 1,500 students in 17 schools.
-We regularly import renowned authors—so far, David Baldacci, Meg Wolitzer, Margot Lee Shetterly, Mary Hogan, and Laurie Eustis—to meet with the students and share their personal writing experiences.
+The Origin Project has grown organically from 40 students in Big Stone Gap to more than 2,600 students in 25 schools.
+We regularly import renowned authors—so far, David Baldacci, Meg Wolitzer, Margot Lee Shetterly, Mary Hogan, Laurie Eustis, Jarrett Krosoczka, Val Emmich, Christopher Browne and Barry Gott—to meet with the students and share their personal writing experiences.

 Each fall, our students are given a personal journal and thereafter work on multiple projects or stories that speak of and to their heritage.
 Their work is professionally published year-end in this anthology, presented to each student and made available in school and public libraries.
 The Origin Project is integrated with the Virginia Standards of Learning curriculum and collaborates with each student at her/his skill level to conceive, develop, and hone ideas into short stories, poems, plays, interviews, or other art.